hughperkins/passwordbookmarklet/README.md

 original master password, but I'm not an expert in this domain, and cannot guarantee that, and you use this script at your own risk.

+Note that there are a couple of additional bookmarklets available here:
+- showpass.js reveals all the password fields on the page, so you can check that the generated passwords look reasonable
+- createpassword.js has two password fields, so you have to enter the password twice.
+If they are different, then it will show an error, and refuse to proceed.